roh963/react/megaProjects/readme.md

 * we create appwrite config copy end point(url of appwrite ) and project id.create database
 * write docs and login and sign up etc more add
 * database connection and storage image

+# redux reducer store
+* creating a store , auth (login ,logout ) setup of app.jsx and more of functionality